AdobeDocs/campaign-classic.fr-FR/help/platform/using/creating-filters.md

   >
   >The **%** character replaces any character string.
 For example, the string `%@yahoo.com` lets you display all the profiles with an e-mail address in the domain "yahoo.com".
 -->
 Vous pouvez modifier le filtre par défaut d’une liste.
-Pour plus d’informations, voir [Modification du filtre](#altering-the-default-filter)par défaut.
+Pour plus d’informations, voir [Modifier le filtre par défaut](#altering-the-default-filter).

 * Les filtres simples